Skip to main content

 Slack channel messages

-Slack channel message triggers run when a new top-level message appears in a selected channel.
+Slack channel message triggers run when a new top-level bot or app message appears in a selected channel.
 Instead of waiting for a clock-based schedule, they fire when a matching message arrives.
 Use them when you want CodeRabbit Agent to react to repeated operational events, such as new alerts, queue-health posts, or deployment notices.
 Slack channel message triggers support:

 • Text filters using case-insensitive substring matching